top of page

 Conclusions

-All experimental results are showing that the difference of CO2 content represented as dissolved carbonic acid and measured as Total Inorganic Carbon between coffee brewed with and without bloom are negligible.
-This means that with or without blooming, the CO2 removal is the same if all other variables are kept constant - temperature, total brew time, brew ratio, stirring and plunging.
-Both hypotheses that the blooming procedure is helping the extraction and improving the coffee taste (because of reducing the dissolved carbonic acid) are wrong.
+All experimental results indicate that the difference in CO₂ content—represented as dissolved carbonic acid and measured as Total Inorganic Carbon (TIC)—between coffee brewed with and without a bloom is negligible.
+This suggests that, under the controlled conditions of this study, CO₂ removal is comparable in both methods when all other variables (temperature, total brew time, brew ratio, stirring, and plunging) are kept constant.

 If you like what I'm doing, please support me on Patreon following the link.